The Salt of the Earth

 If we are zealous to follow the Spirit of God into all truth, which truth is the whole Word of God, and if we are enthusiastic to receive the truth with joy to do it; then the light of our godly example will shine brightly as a beacon of godliness to all those around us!

-Today in this lukewarm Laodicean age, where zeal for God is rebuked by the COG groups; the responsibility for each person to be zealous and passionate to set an example of wholehearted godliness remains.
+Today in this lukewarm age, where zeal for God is rejected by most; the responsibility for each person to be zealous and passionate to set an example of wholehearted godliness remains.

-Do not be overcome by the lukewarmness that surrounds us, but be as Passionate as the Shulamite for our Husband in waiting!
+Do not be overcome by the lukewarmness that surrounds us, but be as Passionate as the Shulamite [Song of Songs] for our Husband in waiting!

 Let us be a LIGHT and example of godliness, no matter what others think of us; for our espoused Husband is full of love and passion for His faithful beloved Bride!